Zambia Human Right 2017 Report April 2018

 d.
 Arbitrary Arrest or Detention

-The constitution and law provide that authorities must obtain a warrant before arresting a person for some offenses; other offenses have no such requirement.
-For example, police are not required to obtain a warrant when they suspect that a person has committed offenses such as treason, sedition, defamation of the president, unlawful assembly, or abuse of office.
-In practice police rarely obtained warrants before making arrests.
+The constitution and law require authorities to obtain a warrant before arresting a person for most offenses.
+Police do not need a warrant, however, when they suspect a person has committed offenses such as treason, sedition, defamation of the president, or unlawful assembly.
+Police rarely obtained warrants before making arrests.

 e.
 Denial of Fair Public Trial